Md-Mursaleen/AspireNex/README.md

 The project is structured as follows:

-- `credit_card.xlsx`: The dataset file containing credit card transactions.
+- `creditcard.xlsx`: The dataset file containing credit card transactions.
 - `fraud_detection.py`: The main script to preprocess the data, train models, and evaluate their performance.
 - `README.md`: This file, providing an overview and instructions for the project.